amcaplan/amcaplan.github.io/source/_posts/talks/2015-11-24-threads-and-processes.markdown

 This talk was given at RailsIsrael 2015.

-Video from the conference will be posted after it is published.
-In the meantime, here are the slides:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/oDY-NDfzsxc" frameborder="0" allowfullscreen></iframe>

+And in case you don't have 5 minutes, here are the slides:

 <script async class="speakerdeck-embed" data-id="9078d225f907475faf2c13bc3a41ea94" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>